Myst1cX/languatalk-focus-mode/README.md

-## Better Wattpad Interface
+## Better Wattpad
->Clean Wattpad's interface, remove distractions, and expand reading area for a smooth, AO3-style experience.
-Combined the efforts of the "Simplified Wattpad" userscript by @sharkcat and the "Wattpad Width Fixer and Suggestions Hider" userscript by @You with additional tweaks.
+>Clean Wattpad's interface, remove distractions, expand reading area for a smooth, AO3-style experience and allow chapter downloads.
+Combined the efforts of the "Simplified Wattpad" userscript by @sharkcat, the "Wattpad Width Fixer and Suggestions Hider" userscript by @You, and the "Download Wattpad Chapter" userscript by @Dj Dragkan with additional tweaks.